 I detail what I mean by these criteria for all-arounds here.

 Most of those are common with the ones I used for carbon disc brake all-arounds with a few exceptions and changes in emphasis that I’ll point out below.

 While all these criteria are important, some are more or less important depending on what kind of riding you do and what kind of bike you have.

-Since the latest all-around carbon disc wheelsets are deeper than earlier ones (some closer to 50mm versus most Gen 2 being 35-40mm), I’ve added crosswind performance as a criterion for this review.
+Since the latest all-around carbon disc wheelsets are deeper than earlier ones, I’ve added crosswind performance as a criterion for this review.

 And since these wheels are ideal for both a wide range of paved road terrain and for mixed or unpaved surfaces and for cyclocross racing, versatility is even more important when evaluating all-around carbon disc wheelsets than all-around rim brake ones.

-Other criteria, like stiffness, are equally important whether you are talking rim or disc brake wheels or all-around, climbing or aero wheels regardless of your braking method.
+Other criteria, like stiffness, are equally important whether you are talking all-around, climbing, or aero wheels.

 Braking performance isn’t part of the disc brake wheelset evaluation since most hub and spoke systems on disc brake wheels effectively transfer the braking responsibility to the rotors and calipers.